Andre-cmd-rgb/Py-Ui-Editor/README.md

 # Py-Ui-Library
-a Python library to easly create a ui
+a Python library to easly create Guis with short simple commands.